404-wave/404-project/README.md

 ### Comments

-**GET service/posts/{POST_ID}/comments/**: returns all comments in a post if the post is visible to the currently authenticated user, and that post is hosted on *our server*.
+**GET service/posts/{POST_ID}/comments/**: returns all comments in a post if the post is visible to the requesting user, and that post is hosted on *our server*.

 Response:
 ```